anoopkunchukuttan/indic_nlp_resources/transliterate/README.md

  --input-extension en --output-extension hi --language-model /home/ratish/project/translit/lm/nc.binlm.1 \
  --decoder $moseshome/mosesdecoder/bin/moses

+So far, we have seen the use of transliteration in a post-editing task for machine translation task.
-In case, the models are needed for purely transliteration purpose:
+In case, the models are needed for purely transliteration purpose, the input file and OOV file are the same.
 Sample input file:
 New Delhi is capital of India
 India is worlds seventh largest nation in the World